-- To recognize the significance of places of worship for the residents of Markham and to work with faith communities to enable the establishment of places of worship by: - a) identifying preferred locations within new secondary plans in accordance with Council's place of worship site reservation policy;

-- b) maintaining a database of reserved sites to assist faith communities in identifying available sites in Markham; - c) providing for rental of municipal facilities, where appropriate; and - d) securing place of worship sites as generally identified on Map 14 Public School, Place of Worship and Park Sites through the development approval process. - That where preferred locations for places of worship are identified in secondary plans: - a) the location may be changed without further amendment to the secondary plan, provided the size is consistent with the objectives of the secondary plan and the policies of this Plan; and - b) the location shall be incorporated as a place of worship site in a plan of subdivision or other appropriate development plans, with implementing provisions reflected in associated agreements. - 4.2.4.3 That the development of places of worship be subject to the policies of each land use designation in Chapter 8 and in particular, the specific use policies of Section 8.13.7.
+- 4.2.4.1 To recognize the significance of places of worship for the residents of Markham and to work with faith communities to enable the establishment of places of worship by: - a) identifying preferred locations within new secondary plans in accordance with Council's place of worship site reservation policy; - b) maintaining a database of reserved sites to assist faith communities in identifying available sites in Markham; and - c) providing for rental of municipal facilities, where appropriate. - 4.2.4.2 That where preferred locations for places of worship are identified in secondary plans: - a) the location may be modified without further amendment to the secondary plan, provided the size is consistent with the objectives of the secondary plan and the policies of this Plan; and - b) the location shall be incorporated as a place of worship site in a plan of subdivision or other appropriate development plans, with implementing provisions reflected in associated agreements. - 4.2.4.3 That the development of places of worship be subject to the policies of each land use designation in Chapter 8 and in particular, the specific use policies of Section 8.13.7.